Foreign Investors Keep Buying US Debt as Domestic Demand Slows: Treasury Data

 “Nobody wants to buy our product because it’s too expensive.”

-However, Trump also pledged to protect the dollar hegemony and its chief reserve currency status, telling an audience of business leaders at the Economic Club of Chicago in October that the country could transition to “third-world status” if it the king dollar were dethroned.
+However, Trump also pledged to protect the dollar hegemony and its chief reserve currency status, telling an audience of business leaders at the Economic Club of Chicago in October that the country could transition to “third-world status” if the dollar were dethroned.

 Andrew Moran